fram-lang/fram-doc/src/intro/named-parameters.md

 The compiler infers the type of `id` to be `T -> T` for each type `T`.
 To represent such polymorphism over type `T`, the type system assigns *type schemes* to variables.
-The type scheme of `id` function is `{type T} -> T -> T`, where the first arrow `{type T} -> ...` binds the type parameter `T` in the rest of the type `T -> T`.
+The type scheme of the `id` function is `{type T} -> T -> T`, where the first arrow `{type T} -> ...` binds the type parameter `T` in the rest of the type `T -> T`.
 When a variable with a type scheme is used, all parameters within curly braces of the type scheme are instantiated.
-In case of type parameters, the compiler guesses the actual types to be used for instantiation based on the context of the usage.
+In the case of type parameters, the compiler guesses the actual types to be used for instantiation based on the context of the usage.
 For example, the `id` function can be used with different types as follows.